MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/atmadm.md

 ---
 title: atmadm
-description: Windows Commands topic for **atmadm** - Monitors connections and addresses that are registered by the atM call Manager on an asynchronous transfer mode (atM) network. ms.custom: na ms.prod: windows-server ms.reviewer: na ms.suite: na ms.technology: manage-windows-commands ms.tgt_pltfrm: na ms.topic: article ms.assetid: 37156c2e-c4d4-4fd8-a03d-245fb60bf996
+description: Windows Commands topic for atmadm, which monitors connections and addresses that are registered by the atM call Manager on an asynchronous transfer mode (atM) network. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: 37156c2e-c4d4-4fd8-a03d-245fb60bf996
 author: coreyp-at-msft